LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 The RAJA framework can also collapse nested loops in an OpenMP parallel region using a ``RAJA::statement::Collapse`` type in the execution policy.
-For example, the following policy will distribute the nested loop iterations differently and reduce the granularity of work done by each thread:
+This allows multiple levels in a loop nest to be parallelized.
+For example, the following policy will distribute the iterations for both loop levels across OpenMP threads, increasing the granularity of work done by each thread:

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
                     :lines: 374-380